elblogbruno/AlexaMirror/README.md

 ![Image of output](https://github.com/elblogbruno/AlexaMirror/blob/master/setaudiooutputalexa.png)

-When alexa installation finishesfollow this steps(they've been took from alexa avs sample app wiki):
+When alexa installation starts follow this steps(they've been took from alexa avs sample app wiki):

 ### Step 1: Register for an Amazon developer account